MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

 ### -ConferenceMode
 The ConferenceMode parameter indicates whether or not Conference mode will be applied on calls for this Call queue.
 Conference mode significantly reduces the amount of time it takes for a caller to be connected to an agent, after the agent accepts the call.
+The following bullets detail the difference between both modes:

+- Conference Mode Disabled: CQ call is presented to agent.
+Agent answers.
+Media streams are setup.
+Depending on geographic location of the CQ call and agent there can be a delay in setting up the media streams which may result in some dead air and/or the first part of the conversation being cut off.

+- Conference Mode Enabled: CQ call is put into conference.
+Agent answers and is brought into conference.
+Media streams are already setup when agent is brought into conference.
+No dead air or first bit of conversation being cut off.

 ```yaml
 Type: Boolean